sgonri/cryptodashboard/README.md

 - Java 17 (JDK 17) installed and JAVA_HOME configured
 - Maven 3.6+ (for building and running via the JavaFX Maven plugin)

+## Application properties

+For the crypto price data a CoinGecko API key is needed and set to `src/main/resources/application.properties`, template available at `src/main/resources/application.properties.template`

 ## Build

 To compile the project and package it (tests run by default):